thiesgehrmann/multidiffabundance/README.md

 ## Installation of dependencies

  MDA has many dependencies (as it is a collection of so many tools).
- They (WILL BE) automatically installed when installing the package via github as below.
+ They (SHOULD BE) automatically installed when installing the package via github as below.
  However, you can also install the dependencies with conda:

 ```bash